Cheryl Strayed

 Cheryl Strayed (/ˈstreɪd/; née Nyland; born September 17, 1968) is an American writer and podcast host.
 She has written four books: the novel Torch (2006) and the nonfiction books Wild: From Lost to Found on the Pacific Crest Trail (2012), Tiny Beautiful Things (2012) and Brave Enough (2015).
-Wild, which told the story of a long hike that Strayed took in 1995, was an international bestseller, and was adapted as the 2014 film Wild.
+Wild, the story of Strayed's 1995 hike up the Pacific Crest Trail, is an international bestseller and was adapted into the 2014 Academy Award-nominated film Wild.

 Early life

 Strayed was born in Spangler, Pennsylvania, the second daughter of Barbara Anne "Bobbi" (née Young; 1945–1991) and Ronald Nyland.
 From age three to six, Strayed was sexually abused by her paternal grandfather.
-At age six, she moved with her family from Pennsylvania to Chaska, Minnesota.
+At age six, her family moved from Pennsylvania to Chaska, Minnesota.
 Her parents divorced soon after and Cheryl's father left her life.
-When Cheryl was 12 her mother married Glenn Lambrecht, and the following year the family moved to rural Aitkin County, where they lived in a house that they had built themselves on 40 acres.
+When Cheryl was 12 her mother married Glenn Lambrecht, and the following year the family moved to rural Aitkin County, where they lived in a house that they built themselves on 40 acres.
 The house did not have electricity or running water for the first few years.
 Indoor plumbing was installed after Strayed moved away for college.
-Strayed also has two half-siblings from her father's second marriage, with whom she connected only after ‘Wild’ was published.
+Strayed also has two half-siblings from her father's second marriage, with whom she connected only after Wild was published.

-In 1986, at the age of 17, Strayed graduated from McGregor High School in McGregor, Minnesota, where she was a track and cross country runner, cheerleader, and homecoming queen.
-In 1987, during the summer after her freshman year of college, Strayed worked as a newspaper reporter for her hometown county weekly, the Aitkin Independent Age in Aitkin, Minnesota.
+In 1986, at the age of 17, Strayed graduated from McGregor High School in McGregor, Minnesota.
+During the summer of 1987, Strayed worked as a newspaper reporter for her hometown county weekly, the Aitkin Independent Age in Aitkin, Minnesota.
 She loosely based the fictional Coltrap County in her novel Torch on McGregor and Aitkin County.
-Strayed attended her freshman year of college at the University of St. Thomas in Saint Paul, but by her sophomore year, she transferred to the University of Minnesota in Minneapolis, where she received her Bachelor of Arts degree, graduating magna cum laude with a double major in English and Women's Studies.
+Strayed attended her freshman year of college at the University of St. Thomas in Saint Paul, but by her sophomore year, she transferred to the University of Minnesota in Minneapolis, where she received her Bachelor of Arts degree, with a double major in English and Women's Studies.

 In March 1991, when Strayed was a senior in college, her mother, Bobbi Lambrecht, died suddenly of lung cancer at the age of 45.
-Soon afterward, Strayed developed a heroin addiction.
-Strayed has described this loss as her "genesis story".
+Strayed has described this loss as her "genesis story."
 She has written about her mother's death and her grief in each of her books and several of her essays.
+She has also written about her experiences dabbling in heroin use in her twenties.

 Strayed worked as a waitress, youth advocate, political organizer, temporary office employee, and emergency medical technician throughout her 20s and early 30s, while writing and often traveling around the United States.
-In 2002, she earned a Master of Fine Arts in fiction writing from Syracuse University, where she was mentored by writers George Saunders, Arthur Flowers, Mary Gaitskill, and Mary Caponegro.
+In 2002, she earned a Master of Fine Arts in fiction writing from Syracuse University, where her mentors were writers George Saunders, Arthur Flowers, Mary Gaitskill, and Mary Caponegro.